aig-upf/smart-carpooling-demo/README.md

 You can find examples of these files inside the `parser/config` folder.

 ### <a name="visualization-and-issue-creation"></a>Plan visualization and creation of issues
+The visualizer allows plans to be displayed and also to introduce and remove issues.
+The following list shows what each of the navigation buttons does:

+* `Play` - each of step in the plan is automatically displayed one after the other.
+Each state is shown for one second.
+* `Pause` - stops the automatic displaying of the plan.
+* `Step` - shows the next state in the plan.
+* `Restart` - resets the visualizer to the first state (blocked streets are kept).

+The issues (by now, blocked streets) can be removed or added by clicking on the desired street.
+Besides, they can be added or removed using the following buttons:

+* `Toggle block random link` - adds or removes N random links specified in the textbox.
+These links are selected from the whole set of links.
+* `Toggle block planned links` - adds or removes N random links specified in the textbox.
+These links are selected from the set of used links in the plan.
+* `Toggle block planned link on step with probability X%` - at each step, a planned link toggles its block state with the probability specified in the checkbox.

+Finally, for an issue to be solved, the `Send current state` button is used.

 ![Image of the visualizer](doc/img/visualiser_full.png)

 ## <a name="credits"></a>Credits